 5 Easy Ways to Cheer Up Your Home

-We don’t typically think of inanimate objects as being sad but it’s something that happens.
+We don’t typically think of inanimate objects as being sad, but it’s something that happens.
 Consider your home’s decor.
-You are busy with your job, family and everyday life.
+You are busy with your job, family, and everyday life.
 Could it be that your home is feeling neglected?
-Things feel a bit strange the moment you walk through the front door but for some reason you can't quite put your finger on it.
+Things feel a bit off the moment you walk through the front door, but for some reason you can't quite put your finger on it?

 1. Bring in Cheerful Color

 Color affects mood.
-It can make you happy and can up the cheerful factor in your home.
-If your home is awash with cool, neutral colors that atmosphere might translate to boredom.
-Try introducing brighter, warmer colors into your rooms--red, orange, yellow or pink will energize your spaces.
+It can make you happy and can cheer up your home.
+If your home is awash with cool, neutral colors, that atmosphere might translate to boredom.
+Try introducing brighter, warmer colors into your rooms—red, orange, yellow, or pink will energize your spaces.

-Color not only reshapes a space it influences your mood and the others around you.
-Certain colors help to make the most of each day and increases your energy.
-Find fun colors that inspires you.
+Color not only reshapes a space, it influences your mood and others around you.
+Certain colors help to make the most of each day and increase your energy.
+Find fun colors that inspire you.
 You don’t have to totally rework the color scheme, just add pops of color with pillows and accessories.
 Find a happy accent color or two that will work with your existing color palette.

 2. Make a Quick Change

 Is there something in your home you have been wanting to change?
 These may be just the things to cheer up your home.